aman698/ecb/README.md

 #11.
 Dynamically update sip.conf in your Asterisk SIP server whenever a new device is added to a MySQL database.

 GOAL SUMMARY
-You want to store SIP user/device details like [102] in a MySQL table.
+You want to store and delete SIP user/device details like [102] in a MySQL table.

 When a new device is added to that table, it should automatically get written to sip.conf.